 You can have custom field data appear inside tickets.
 Check the “Duplicate custom field information to message body” box to enable this.
 The data will then appear at the bottom of each buyer’s first message in a given ticket.

 Doing this will allow you to use specific custom field data in Zendesk triggers and other rules.
 For example, you can use the condition “Comment text | Contains the following string” and then enter the specific text you’re looking for, like the item’s ASIN or SKU.
 Just note that this in-ticket data only appears in the first message and will never be updated.

-In Freshdesk, you can also use specific details from custom fields in Dispatch’r rules.
-You can choose any custom field when creating a Dispatch’r condition, and then base your rule on what the custom field:
+In Freshdesk, you can also use specific details from custom fields in automations.
+You can choose any custom field when creating a condition for a ticket creation or ticket update automation.
+Then, you can base your rule on whether your custom field...

 Custom fields will also appear in the “PROPERTIES” section of the Freshdesk ticket sidebar.
 However, these details are not searchable in Freshdesk.

 Help Scout supports Walmart, Shopify, eBay and Amazon custom fields.

 Help Scout users can use specific details from custom fields in Workflows.
 You can set Workflow conditions based on the following custom field qualities: